Shushankit007/Exploring-Coffee-Quality-Data-with-Power-BI/README.md

-- DOWNLOAD POWERBI FILE : ```CQI_Analysis_report.pbix``` for full details of the project work
-- ORIGINAL DATASET : ```df_arabica_clean.csv```

-# **Project Title: Exploring Coffee Quality Data with Power BI**
+# Exploring Coffee Quality Data with Power BI

-The Coffee Quality Institute (CQI) is a non-profit organization that works to improve the quality and value of coffee worldwide.
-It was founded in 1996 and has its headquarters in California, USA.
-CQI's mission is to promote coffee quality through a range of activities that include research, training, and certification programs.
-The organization works with coffee growers, processors, roasters, and other stakeholders to improve coffee quality standards, promote sustainability, and support the development of the specialty coffee industry.

-### Data:
+## Project Overview
-The data includes a range of information on coffee production, processing, and sensory evaluation.
-It also contains data on coffee genetics, soil types, and other factors that can affect coffee quality.
+The Coffee Quality Institute (CQI) dataset provides comprehensive information on coffee production, processing, and sensory evaluations.
+This project aims to analyze various factors influencing coffee quality using Power BI.

-### Sensory evaluations (coffee quality scores)
-- Aroma: Refers to the scent or fragrance of the coffee.
-- Flavor: The flavor of coffee is evaluated based on the taste, including any sweetness, bitterness, acidity, and other flavor notes.
-- Aftertaste: Refers to the lingering taste that remains in the mouth after swallowing the coffee.
-- Acidity: Acidity in coffee refers to the brightness or liveliness of the taste.
-- Body: The body of coffee refers to the thickness or viscosity of the coffee in the mouth.
-- Balance: Balance refers to how well the different flavor components of the coffee work together.
-- Uniformity: Uniformity refers to the consistency of the coffee from cup to cup.
-- Clean Cup: A clean cup refers to a coffee that is free of any off-flavors or defects, such as sourness, mustiness, or staleness.
-- Sweetness: It can be described as caramel-like, fruity, or floral, and is a desirable quality in coffee.
-PLEASE NOTE: 'Total Cup Points' is literally the total of 10 features given above.
-There were some notebooks trying to predict the total cup points given these features.
-We know the exact function underlying the total cup points.

-### Defects:
-Defects are undesirable qualities that can occur in coffee beans during processing or storage.
-Defects can be categorized into two categories: Category One and Category Two defects.
-- Category One defects are primary defects that can be perceived through visual inspection of the coffee beans.
-These defects include Black beans, sour beans, insect-damaged beans, fungus-damaged beans, etc.
-- Category Two defects are secondary defects that are more subtle and can only be detected through tasting.
-These defects include Over-fermentation, staleness, rancidness, chemical taste, etc.

-### Objective:
+### Research Questions
-The primary goal of this project is to leverage the rich dataset provided by CQI to understand the factors that contribute to coffee quality.
-Specifically, we aim to explore the following research questions:
-1. What are the key determinants of coffee quality as evaluated through sensory attributes such as aroma, flavor, acidity, etc.?
+1. What are the key determinants of coffee quality based on sensory attributes?
 2. Is there a correlation between processing methods, origin regions, and coffee quality scores?
-3. Can we identify any trends or patterns in defect occurrences and their impact on overall coffee quality?
+3. What trends or patterns exist in defect occurrences and their impact on overall coffee quality?
-4. How do different variables interact to influence the Total Cup Points, which represent an overall measure of coffee quality?
+4. How do different variables interact to influence Total Cup Points, a measure of overall coffee quality?

+### Data Sources
+- **Original Dataset:** `df_arabica_clean.csv`
+- **Power BI Report:** `CQI_Analysis_Report.pbix`

+### Methodologies and Tools
+- Data exploration and visualization using Power BI
+- Analysis of sensory evaluations including aroma, flavor, acidity, etc.
+- Correlation analysis, trend identification, and pattern recognition

+### Key Findings
+- Insights into factors influencing coffee quality scores
+- Correlations between processing methods, origin regions, and sensory attributes
+- Impact of defects on overall coffee quality

+### Visuals and Documentation
+- Include visualizations from Power BI directly in this repository.
+- Documentation on how to interpret the visualizations and insights generated.

+### Your Role and Contributions
+Describe your role in the project, methodologies employed, and any significant contributions made to the analysis.

+### Tags
+Machine Learning, Data Visualization, Coffee Quality, Power BI, Sensory Evaluation, Data Analysis

+---

+Feel free to customize the above template with specific details, visualizations, and insights from your project.
+Once you provide any additional details or visualizations you'd like to include, we can proceed to create this repository on GitHub for you.